-(2) By October 1, 2001, and each October 1 thereafter, the Council shall provide the Governor and the Director of the Office of Management and Budget with a statewide technology plan.
-The plan shall discuss the State's overall technology needs over a multi-year period and the potential budgetary implications of meeting those needs.
+(2) By October 1 of each year, the Council shall provide the Governor and the Director of the Office of Management and Budget with a statewide technology plan.
+The plan shall discuss the State’s overall technology needs over a multi-year period and the potential budgetary implications of meeting those needs.

 (3) By November 15 of each year, the Council shall make recommendations to the Director of the Office of Management and Budget regarding the funding of technology for the coming fiscal year.
 Prior to making its recommendations to the Director of the Office of Management and Budget, the Council shall confer with the Director of the Office of Management and Budget regarding the demands placed upon the state budget by nontechnology funding needs.

 (4) Forward funding recommendations made pursuant to paragraph (3) of this section to the Governor in their entirety.

 (5) Enforce active project management, review the progress of current projects to determine if they are on budget and have met their project milestones, and when necessary, recommend the termination of projects.

 (7) Identify opportunities to leverage expertise in strategically important areas of information technology by partnering with private sector entities.
 Such opportunities shall be clearly set forth in the statewide technology plan called for in paragraph (2) of this section.

 § 9015C Misnomer of Department.